-The larger alloy wheels and lower sport suspension make the Q3 Estate significantly firmer, and quite frankly less comfortable than the entry-level suspension.
+The larger alloy wheels and lower sport suspension make the Q3 significantly firmer, and quite frankly less comfortable than the entry-level suspension.

 You can pay extra (standard on Vorsprung trim) to get adaptive suspension with damping control.
 This lets you choose between the softer, more comfort-oriented suspension or the stiffer sporty suspension depending on your driving situation giving you the best of both worlds!

 Audi Q3 Estate Interior

 Offering sophistication in every detail, the Audi Q3’s interior cabin is a meticulous piece of craftsmanship packed with all the latest Audi technology.

 The Audi Q3's interior cabin boasts a certain level of flair and pizzazz that gives it the edge over its well-accomplished rivals like the Volvo XC40 and the BMW X1.

 There’s glossy, soft black plastics and dashing metal trims splashed across the dashboard which provides a fitting platform for the high-resolution, 10.25-inch touchscreen infotainment system.

 You’ll get to play around with the multi-functional leather steering wheel from the comfort of your sporty front seats.
 If you upgrade to the S Line trim, you’ll receive more supportive padding and electrical adjustment, while the Edition 1 or Vorsprung trim gets you heated front seats with 4-way lumbar support.

 The double whammy of a standard 10.25-inch touch-screen and a 10.1-inch Audi Virtual Cockpit display is an absolute steal for entry-level buyers.